Windsor Gardens

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Windsor Gardens has 47 active public transport stops, all of which are bus stops.
 These stops are served by 17 different routes that together facilitate 1,788 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically living just 152 meters from the nearest stop.
-Most residents commute outwards due to its residential nature.
-Cars remain the primary mode of transportation at 80%, while buses account for 16%.
-On average, there are 1.3 vehicles per household.
+The area's transport accessibility is rated as excellent, with residents typically located just 152 meters from the nearest stop.
+As a predominantly residential area, most commuting is outward-bound.
+Cars remain the primary mode of transportation for 80% of residents, while 16% use buses.
+On average, there are 1.3 vehicles per dwelling.

-According to the 2021 Census, only 10.5% of residents work from home, which may be due to COVID-19 conditions.
-The service frequency averages 255 trips per day across all routes, resulting in approximately 38 weekly trips per stop.
+According to the 2021 Census data (which may reflect COVID-19 conditions), only 10.5% of residents work from home.
+The service frequency averages 255 trips per day across all routes, equating to approximately 38 weekly trips per stop.

 Frequently Asked Questions - Transport